TheOdinProject/curriculum/intermediate_html_css/grid/creating_a_grid.md

 The gap between grid rows and columns is known as the gutter or alley.
 Gap sizes can be adjusted separately for rows and columns using the `column-gap` and `row-gap` properties.
 Furthermore, we can use a shorthand property called `gap` to set both `row-gap` and `column-gap`.

-Before adding our grid gap properties let’s make things a little easier to see without relying on developer tools.
+Before adding our grid gap properties, let’s make things a little easier to see without relying on developer tools.
 We’ll go ahead and add a border around our grid items so we can get a better sense of their placement around each other:

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="eYGmNzj" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">